metal3-io/metal3-docs/design/baremetal-operator/retry-interface.md

 BMH resource then an immediate reconciliation is triggered and the new state is evaluated again.
-Instead, if the fix does not generate a relevant event (for example, a firmware update on the host) captured by BMO, then it's necessary to wait for the next scheduled reconciliation loop for a new state evaluation, and the waiting time could be longer for higher values of `Status.ErrorCount`.
+Instead, if the fix does not generate a relevant event (for example, a firmware update on the host or a temporary connectivity loss to the BMC network) captured by BMO, then it's necessary to wait for the next scheduled reconciliation loop for a new state evaluation, and the waiting time could be longer for higher values of `Status.ErrorCount`.

 ### Goals

-* A declarative API to force resuming a BMH currently waiting in error state
+* A declarative API to force retrying the evaluation of a BMH currently waiting in error state

 ### Non-Goals